mundyreimer/mundyreimer.github.io/_posts/2018-11-21-representation-notation-thought.md

 * [Notation and Thinking](https://rjlipton.wordpress.com/2010/11/30/notation-and-thinking/) by rjlipton
 * [Notation as a Tool of Thought](https://drive.google.com/file/d/10O2VotO3ssRHerVkUvgMq0jeBgaH0kCz/view?usp=sharing) by Kenneth Iverson

-The aforementioned article and the above paper by Iverson that it is inspired by gives a brief run down of notation invented throughout history.
+The aforementioned article gives a brief run down of notation invented throughout history.
 Iverson's paper is given in the context of the history and design of APL.

 *"Kenneth Iverson was a mathematician who is most famous for designing APL.
 This was the name of his programming language, and it cleverly stood for “A Programming Language.”
 The language is unique—unlike almost any other language—and contains many powerful and interesting ideas.
 He won the 1979 Turing Award for this and related work.*